UCBCFD/MLegS/docs/tutorial/prerequisites.md

 Now that the Fortran compiler, MPI, and the external libraries are set up, it is possible to proceed to compile the core MLegS modules.
 By default, the whole compilation process of MLegS is assumed to be done in its root directory.
 In the root directory, `Makefile` provides the instructions to compile the modules via a single line command, `make mods`.

-Before doing so, move to the root directory and ensure that the `Makefile` instructions runs over the same Fortran compiler as what you have utilized for the external library compilation.
-By default, the instructions use `gfortran`.
+Before doing so, move to the root directory and ensure that the `Makefile` uses the same Fortran compiler as the external-library build.
+GNU Fortran is the default; the compiler wrapper can be selected with `OMPI_FC`.

 ```bash